 How do I finish an 80% lower receiver?

 You do not need to have any machining experience in order to finish out our 80% lower receivers.
 All you need is a drill press, a few drills and end mills, and the 80% arms jig.
 You can view our step by step guide by clicking here.

 Disclaimer: We are not lawyers.
 The above information is not intended to be legal advice.
 Please do your own research, consult a lawyer, and do not rely on the above information.
-Check your local laws and make sure to follow all of them.
+Check your local laws, such as in New York, and make sure to follow all of them.